Purpose

 INTO 'logfile_string'parameter is supported starting from V4.4.0.When error information is stored locally,

 logfile_stringis in the format[file://] local_file_path, wherelocal_file_pathcan be a relative or absolute path.
-If a relative path is provided, the current directory must be the installation directory of OceanBase Database.secure_file_privspecifies the file paths that OBServer nodes have permission to access.local_file_pathmust be a subpath of thesecure_file_privpath.When error information is stored remotely (refer to the Location section in the syntax for creating an external table),
+If a relative path is specified, the current directory must be the installation directory of OceanBase Database.secure_file_privspecifies the file paths that OBServer nodes are allowed to access.local_file_pathmust be a subpath of thesecure_file_privpath.When error information is stored remotely (refer to the Location section in the syntax for creating an external table),

-OceanBase Database allows you to set tenant-level parameters to configure the compression algorithm and the maximum size of a single diagnostic log file.
+OceanBase Database allows you to set tenant-level parameters to configure the compression algorithm and maximum size of individual diagnostic log files.
 For more information, see load_data_diagnosis_log_compression and load_data_diagnosis_log_max_size.

-REJECT LIMIT: Optional.
-Specifies the maximum number of error rows allowed:- The default value is 0, which means no error rows are allowed.
-The operation fails upon encountering the first error.
+REJECT LIMIT: optional.
+Specifies the maximum number of error rows allowed:- Default value: 0.
+No error rows are allowed.
+The operation fails at the first error.

-integer: The maximum number of error rows allowed on a single server.
-For example, 10 means up to 10 error rows can be encountered on one server.UNLIMITED: Allows an unlimited number of error rows.
+integer: the maximum number of error rows allowed on a single server.
+For example, 10 means that up to 10 error rows can be encountered on one server.UNLIMITED: allows an unlimited number of error rows.

-BADFILE 'badfile_string': Specifies the path for storing error data files.badfile_stringfollows the same format aslogfile_string.Note
+BADFILE 'badfile_string': specifies the path where error data files are stored.badfile_stringfollows the same format aslogfile_string.Note

 The